NEEDLE FELTING STARTER GUIDE PART 1

 What is Needle Felting?

-You use a specially designed felting needle to poke into the loose fibre, the needle brings the fibre together but will not bring it back when the needle is pulled out.
+You use this specially designed felting needle to poke into the loose fibre, the needle brings the fibre together but will not bring it back when the needle is pulled out.
 As you continue the poking action you will notice you wool becoming more compact.
-Just keep poking and turning the wool until you have the shape you want.
+Just keep poking then the wool will then compress into felt and you have the shape you want.

 There are many needle felting tutorials and YouTube videos that have been done by great fibre artists and people who love needle felting.
 I have learnt my needle felting knowledge and skills from them.
 I would like to share them here with you and wish they will help you on your needle felting adventure.

 You only need 3 things to get start – They are all included in our starter pack.

 - Wool Roving & Core wool – Wool roving is un-spin fibre (coloured wool roving & core wool), they are widely use in needle felting.
 Core wool that is carded but not combed.
 It is coarser than wool roving but very good for the core of your projects.

 - Foam pad – the working station with which to support your project and protect your work surface and your needles.
 The high density foam is better than upholstery or cleaning foam.

 - Felting needles - They come in many sizes from 32 gauge to 42 gauge (the most common sizes).
 The bigger the number the finer the needles are (42 gauge is finer than 36 gauge)

 These are all you really need to get started.
 After you learn how to do needle felting you may add other common craft items for more exciting projects: scissors, a small awl, craft glue, craft eyes, pipe cleaners, beads etc.…